 The Healthcare Flexible Spending Account is used for your out-of-pocket healthcare expenses not paid by insurance, including deductibles, copays or coinsurance for eligible medical, prescription, dental, vision and certain eligible over-the-counter (OTC) items.
-There is a sample list of eligible expenses on page 52 of this guide.
-You cannot pay insurance premiums through your FSA.
+There is a sample list of eligible expenses on page 50 of this guide.